SirVeggie/otm-harjoitustyo/Documentation/User guide.md

 ## How to play

-Here's an overview of the game navigation:
+Here's an overview of the navigation inside the game:

 <img src="https://github.com/SirVeggie/otm-harjoitustyo/blob/master/Documentation/Pictures/Interface.png">

-To play, press _Start a session_.
+To play, press _New session_.

+Additionally you can check the highscores.

+After pressing _New session_, you will have to choose a unique name.

+In the Game menu you can view your session's scores, or start playing by pressing the play button.